Alexander-Jessop/climbing-blog/README.md

 - Submit the python file via Dropbox that includes queries which should work on your deployed Heroku app (you can paste the queries in the text box of Dropbox)

 [Back to top](#table-of-contents)

+### Assignment 3

+#### Assignment Description

+For this assignment, you are tasked to style your base template using CSS.
+You will create a look & feel that best suits your taste and the content of your site.
+The design portion is a creative exercise, but technical considerations covered in this module will be evaluated.

+#### Tasks

+1. Create a base template with at least one content block which is styled using CSS.

+2. Create a home page (view & template) which extends the base template.

+3. Render the list of topics contained in the Topic model in a sidebar.

+   - Include the total number of posts for each topic (hint: use query annotations).
+You may display topics without posts – they will have a count of 0.
+   - Order the list by the most popular topic (most posts).
+   - Limit to the top 10 topics.

+4. Ensure that there is sample data in your site's database to appropriately render content.

+#### Evaluation Criteria

+- Base template structure & design: /3
+- At least one content block which is styled using CSS: /3
+- Create a home page (view & template) which extends the base template: /3
+- Render the list of topics: /3
+- Ensure that there is sample data in your site's database to appropriately render content: /3

+#### Grade Explanation

+- 3: Criteria is met and all functionality is present.
+- 2: Criteria is mostly met with some gaps in functionality.
+- 1: Criteria is mostly unsatisfied or not functional, though some elements are present.
+- 0: Criteria is not met.
+No visible attempt to satisfy it exists.